-9 Sustainable Fashion Brands that I've added to my wardrobe
+9 Ethical Clothing Companies that I've Added to my Wardrobe

 Recently I Marie Kondo’d my wardrobe; for those who haven’t watched tidying with Marie Kondo on Netflix it shows Marie’s method of changing the world through tidying, making you happier and stress free in your home…. worth a try.